JoshuaKGoldberg/eslint-plugin-package-json/README.md

 ### Removal Timeframe (6 months)

 Once an API has been marked as deprecated, it will remain intact for at least 6 months.
-After 6 months from the date of deprecation, the API is subject for removal.
+After 6 months from the date of deprecation, the API is subject to removal.

 ## Development